-Non-Violent Communication (NVC) is a powerful communication practice pioneered by Marshall Rosenberg, teaching us to use language that builds connection rather than confrontation.
-Diana teaches NVC techniques and is powerfully influenced by it.
+Nonviolent Communication (NVC) is a powerful communication practice pioneered by Marshall Rosenberg, teaching us to use language that builds connection rather than confrontation.
+NVC is one of the many influences on Diana's work, even while acknowledging the validity of critiques coming from a feminist and system power lens.

 The two components of NVC are: Empathetic Listening & Honestly Expressing